acke/astover/README.md

 - Support filter on prio (use arrays/hashes?)
 - Use script with scene on top of lockscreen
 - Python seems to default to Ascii, scripts should use UTF-8 instead to be able to parse all data (script outputs remoteID when it fails to parse task names.)
+DONE
+- Convert Epoch dates to human readable datetime.
+DONE
 - general cleanup